-Payment terms for receivables from sales depend on the creditworthiness of the customer, ordinary business practices and signed agreements.
+Payment terms for receivables from sales depend on the credit-worthiness of the customer, ordinary business practices and signed agreements.
 Some customers have payment terms with a credit period that begins once the product is shipped.
+Most commonpayment term is 30 days.